-Prerequisite: CHEM 221 with a grade of C or above, or CHEM 112 and permission of instructor.
+Prerequisite: CHEM 221 with grade of C or above, or CHEM 231 with a grade of C or above.

-A course in modern analytical instrumentation, including electrocanalytical, spectroscopic, separations, and kinetic methods.
+A course in modern analytical instrumentation, including electroanalytical, spectroscopic, separations, and kinetic methods.
 Application of spreadsheet and computer simulation software.
 Laboratory emphasis.
-3 Lec, 6 Lab.
-(Spring, odd years)
+2 Lec 6 Lab.
+(Offered periodically)

-CHEM 451 Biochemistry
+CHEM 431 Biochemistry I